SQLite-DNA/SqliteDna/README.md

 We use the [DNNE library](https://github.com/AaronRobinsonMSFT/DNNE), [AOT](https://learn.microsoft.com/en-us/dotnet/core/deploying/native-aot/) and [Source Generators](https://learn.microsoft.com/en-us/dotnet/csharp/roslyn-sdk/source-generators-overview) to create a native library exporting the .NET functions.

+The project shows how the new .NET native capabilities can expand the useful scope of C# and .NET.
+For feedback or support, please start a discussion, create a new issue, or send an email to govert@dnakode.com.

 ### Getting started

 Visual Studio 2022 with .NET 7 support and .NET desktop development, Desktop development with C++ workloads should be installed.